Topics (New)

 Required Parameters

-The topics data calls requires these fields (apart from extract
+The topics data calls requires these fields (apart from extract these are the same as with the mentions endpoint):

-Parameter | Definition | Accepted Values |
+| Parameter | Definition | Accepted Values |

-extract | The topics we want to extract | emojis , entities , words , phrases , hashtags , people , places , organisations (multiple values can be specified) |
+extract | The topics we want to extract | emojis, entities, words, phrases, hashtags, people, places, organisations (multiple values can be specified) |

 queryId / queryGroupId | The ID of the Query or Query Group that contains the Mentions for which you'd like to see Topics. | int (Learn how to retrieve your Query ID or Query Group ID (may be provided multiple times) |